John-AMiller/Generic-ROS2-file-creator-using-ROS2-CLI/README.md

 # Generic-file-creator-using-ROS2-CLI
-This repository includes a python script that creates a file within a ROS2 workspace while simultaneously updating the necessary CMake files.
+This repository includes a bash script that creates a file within a ROS2 package while simultaneously updating the necessary CMakeList.txt, setup.py, and package.xml files.

 # Implementation